joeyday/glideguide.blog/_drafts/approval-action-scripted-due-date.md

 **Disclaimer**

 I can't emphasize enough that to my knowledge all of this is completely undocumented, at least as of the [Utah release](https://docs.servicenow.com/bundle/utah-build-workflows/page/administer/flow-designer/reference/ask-approval-flow-designer.html).
-I cannot guarantee that this will work for you or that it will continue to work.

-{% include endmark.html %}
+I cannot guarantee that this will work for you or that it will continue to work.{% include endmark.html %}